venem0us/TabletopScribe/README.md

 **Manual**
 1. Get an OpenAI API Key - Good step-by-step instructions [here](https://medium.com/@Bilal.se/how-to-get-your-own-openai-api-key-a-step-by-step-guide-3a6ad660b915)
 2. When you launch Tabletop Scribe for the first time it will ask you to enter your API key.
 Paste it into the provided text field and click "Save".
+3. It will automatically download Faster Whisper XXL.
+4. THIS IS A PRE-RELEASE VERSION -- YOU WILL ENCOUNTER A BUG OR TWO.

 **Credits**
 - [FantaCSS](https://www.fantacss.smoljames.com/) by Smoljames